microsoft/typespec/docs/extending-cadl/emitter-framework.md

 Implementing an emitter using the emitter framework will use a variety of types from the framework.
 To give you a high level overview, these are:

 - `AssetEmitter`: The asset emitter is the main type you will interact with in your `$onEmit` function.
 You can pass the asset emitter types to emit, and tell it to write types to disk or give you source files for you to process in other ways.
 - `TypeEmitter`: The type emitter is the base class for most of your emit logic.
-Every Cadl type has a corresponding method on TypeEmitter.
+Every TypeSpec type has a corresponding method on TypeEmitter.
 It also is where you will manage your emit context, making it easy to answer such questions as "is this type inside something I care about" or "was this type referenced from something".
 - `CodeTypeEmitter`: A subclass of `TypeEmitter` that makes building source code easier.
 - `StringBuilder`, `ObjectBuilder`, `ArrayBuilder`: when implementing your `TypeEmitter` you will likely use these classes to help you build strings and object graphs.
 These classes take care of handling the placeholders that result from circular references.